jdevfullstack-tutorials/learn-C/001_hello_world/README.md

 printf("Hello World!\n");
 ```

-and passes a `Hello World!` string, along
+and passes a "Hello World!" string, along
 with a special end of line character `\n`.
 A semi-colon `;` is required at the end of
 each line.
 Take note, free-form languages just like C